ashokram004/code-aligner/README.md

 ## 🖥️ Usage

-You can run CodeAligner in two modes:
+You can run CodeAligner in web interface using Streamlit:

 ---

-## 🌟 Mode 1: Web Interface (Recommended)

 ```bash
 streamlit run app.py